 ZERUST® provides engineered corrosion prevention solutions designed specifically for the demanding environment of cooling data centers.
 Whether you operate traditional CRAC units, chilled-water loops, or cutting-edge liquid immersion systems, our products integrate seamlessly into your existing maintenance protocols without disrupting operations.

-Our comprehensive portfolio addresses corrosion at every point in your cooling infrastructure—during active operation and critical idle periods.
+Our comprehensive portfolio addresses corrosion at every point in your cooling infrastructure, during active operation and critical idle periods.

-| VCI Diffusers for Manifolds & Pumps | Idle or standby equipment | Protects sealed systems during. maintenance periods or seasonal lay-up |
+Protects sealed systems during. maintenance periods or seasonal lay-up

 How VCI Technology Works

-All ZERUST® products leverage vapor corrosion inhibitor (VCI) technology—a proven approach that creates an invisible molecular barrier on metal surfaces.
+All ZERUST® products leverage vapor corrosion inhibitor (VCI) technology, a proven approach that creates an invisible molecular barrier on metal surfaces.
 When applied to data center cooling systems, VCI molecules:

-- Vaporize and disperse throughout enclosed spaces or fluid systems
+Vaporize and disperse throughout enclosed spaces or fluid systems

-- Settle on all exposed metal surfaces
+Settle on all exposed metal surfaces

-- Form a protective monomolecular layer that neutralizes corrosive agents
+Form a protective monomolecular layer that neutralizes corrosive agents

-- Self-replenish continuously, maintaining protection over time
+Self-replenish continuously, maintaining protection over time

 Protecting Idle Cooling Systems: The Overlooked Vulnerability

 Many data centers run backup chillers and supplemental cooling towers that sit idle for months during cooler weather.
-While operators focus on protecting active systems, these standby components face serious corrosion risk that’s often underestimated.
+While operators focus on protecting active systems, these standby components face a serious corrosion risk that’s often underestimated.

 Why Idle equipment corrodes faster:

-- Residual moisture trapped in “drained” systems that aren’t completely dry
+Residual moisture trapped in “drained” systems that aren’t completely dry

-- Condensation from temperature and humidity fluctuations as seasons change
+Condensation from temperature and humidity fluctuations as seasons change

-- Stagnant fluid in partially-filled loops where inhibitors have degraded
+Stagnant fluid in partially-filled loops where inhibitors have degraded

-- Oxygen exposure in unsealed components accelerating oxidation
+Oxygen exposure in unsealed components accelerates oxidation

-- Concentration cells forming in low-flow areas with standing water
+Concentration cells forming in low-flow areas with standing water

 The harsh reality: Idle equipment can suffer more corrosion damage during three months of seasonal layup than during a full year of active, treated operation.
 When cooling demand returns and you fire up that backup chiller, hidden corrosion may have already compromised seals, weakened pipe walls, or contaminated the system.